Loris Karius

-Born in Biberach, Karius began his career with Stuttgart before moving to Manchester City in 2009.
+Karius began his career with VfB Stuttgart before moving to Manchester City in 2009.
 After two years in Manchester City's youth system, he returned to Germany with Mainz 05.
 He established himself as the first-choice goalkeeper for the Bundesliga side before transferring to Liverpool in 2016 for a fee of £4.75 million.
-Karius would go on to play in the 2018 UEFA Champions League final with the club, a 3–1 defeat to Real Madrid.
-After loan spells at Beşiktaş and Union Berlin, he left Liverpool in 2022 and joined Newcastle United.
+Karius would go on to play in the 2018 UEFA Champions League final with the club, with Liverpool suffering a 3–1 defeat to Real Madrid and Karius making two crucial goalkeeping errors that led to goals.
+He was subsequently loaned out to Beşiktaş and Union Berlin before later joining Newcastle United and Schalke.

-Karius represented Germany at youth level.

 Early life

 Karius was born in Biberach, Baden-Württemberg to Christine and Harald Karius.
 Harald intended for his son to become a motocross rider, but Loris' grandfather, Karl, encouraged him to focus on football.

 Karius attended Pestalozzi-Gymnasium Biberach until his move to England in 2009 where he was then privately tutored.